Yashodhara-04/TextEditor/README.md

 This project implements a basic text editor with support for inserting and deleting text, as well as undoing and redoing changes.
 It utilizes the Command Pattern to encapsulate text editing operations as command objects, allowing for easy undo/redo functionality.

+## Command Pattern

+The Command Pattern is a behavioral design pattern that encapsulates a request as an object, thereby allowing parameterization of clients with queues, requests, and operations.
+In this project, text editing operations (e.g., insert, delete) are encapsulated as command objects, allowing for easy undo/redo functionality by maintaining a history of executed commands.

 ## Features

 - Insert and delete text at specified positions.